dmd-program/dmd-100/projects/impact/define_concept.md

 ## Report in

-Upload your proposal to the Studio
+Upload your proposal and the images you found for style inspriation to the Studio